dev-brendanprice/D2-Synergy/README.md

 XAMPP does not have to be running for Apache to be running.
 If there are any processes on your network that are using port `4645`, please change all references of port `4645`. within this project to your chosen port.

+The Bungie.net API will only redirect back to domains that possess a `https` protocol, this is circumvented whilst testing on localhost by removing the `s` from `https` after a redirect has occured.
+For example: user is directed to Bungie.net from the domain `http://localhost/` and is then redirected back to `https://localhost/` because Bunie.net does not support `http` protocols.
+So we just remove the `s` and shazam!